Our project has over 120 volunteers, including a core team of 4 volunteers that manage various aspects of the project itself.

 Through working with the Brighton Dolphin Project, Thea aims to collect more data so that we can understand populations of marine mammals in Sussex, as well as understanding our impact on the marine environment.

-Aimee is our Education and Outreach Coordinator.
+Aimee is our Education and Outreach Officer.
 She is a sustainable designer/illustrator with a focus on marine conservation.

 In 2018 Aimee graduated from The University of Brighton with a BA First-Class Honours Degree in 3D Design & Craft, where she created her final project ‘The Plastic Hunter’ designed to educate the younger generation about the threats of plastic pollution.